-The Genealogy Department has a new FaceBook Group which enables members to stay up-to-date regarding programs, events and items of interest in the area of Genealogy.
-To join the group and/or for more information follow this link:
+The Genealogy Department has a Facebook Group which enables members to stay up-to-date regarding programs, events, and items of interest in the area of Genealogy.
+Go to the Facebook group here Statesboro Regional Library Genealogy for more information

 Family History Resources

-Microfilms include Bulloch County Newspapers from 1900 to the present.
-We also have Bulloch County Court Records on microfilm.
-These include marriage licenses, deeds, marks and brands, Inferior and Superior Court Minutes, Ordinary Court Minutes and wills and estate records.
+Our Microfilm collection includes the Bulloch County Newspapers from 1900 to 2013.
+We also have Bulloch County Court and Land Records on microfilm.
+These include marriage licenses, deeds, marks and brands, Inferior and Superior Court Minutes, Ordinary Court Minutes, wills and estate records.

 Census records are available in a variety of formats.
-All censuses for Bulloch County are transcribed and indexed in book form.
+Censuses for Bulloch County, through 1930, are transcribed and indexed in book form.
 We have print abstracts of many other Georgia counties as well.
-We also have the census images on microfilm for Bulloch and other Georgia counties.
-Of course, all Federal Censuses from 1820-1940 (and soon the 1950 census) are available on Ancestry Library Edition.
+Of course, all Georgia Federal Censuses from 1820-1940 (and soon the 1950 census) are available on Ancestry Library Edition, HeritageQuest, and FamilySearch.

 The Family File is a large surname file of information gathered from individuals and professional genealogists.
-It includes pedigree charts, DAR applications, copies of original documents and many other sources of information for a particular family.
+It includes pedigree charts, DAR applications, copies of original documents, and many other sources of information for a particular family.
 You are welcome to look through the different files and make copies for your own use.

 Special Local Resources

-Bulloch County obituaries from the mid 1970’s to the present are available in an alphabetical card file.
-Older obituaries from 1900 to 1950 are indexed and abstracted in book form.
-And, if we can locate the death date in the Georgia Death Index (1919 – 1998), we can look for the obituary in the microfilmed Bulloch County Newspapers.
+Bulloch County obituaries from the mid-1970’s to the present are available in an alphabetical card file in the library.
+If we can locate the death date in the Georgia Death Index (1919 – 1998), we can look for the obituary in the microfilmed Bulloch County Newspapers.
 [Please note that not everyone will have an obituary.]